-A total of 68 surveys were completed either by the public or by OceanWatch interviewing stakeholders throughout the project.
+A total of 53 surveys were completed either by the public or by OceanWatch interviewing stakeholders throughout the project, totalling 86 impact observations and 10 'no impact' observations.
 The demographics that were most responsive to the survey were coastal residents, professional fishermen, aquaculture farmers and environmental workers (e.g., LGA, NRM, Council, Parks).
-44% of the survey respondents who provided feedback stated that completing the survey was completely worth their time, and 53% stated that it was partly worth their time.
-4% of impacts were observed in late 2019, 58% in 2020 and in 2021.
-Three respondents reported impacts from previous bushfires (dated to 2017), which we decided to keep in our database as they represented relevant information.
-Most observations were of impacts to water quality (N = 36), followed by socio-economic impacts (N = 31; Figure 24).
-Most impacts were reported as 'not recovered' (N = 36), followed by 'partially back to pre-fire conditions' (N = 34).
-Only 14% of impacts reported (N = 16) were of impacts 'fully back to prefire conditions' at the time of submission (Figure 25).
+19% (N = 8) of the survey respondents who provided feedback stated that completing the survey was completely worth their time, and 33% (N = 14) stated that it was partly worth their time.
+2% (N = 1) of impacts were observed in late 2019, 30% (N = 13) in 2020 and 19% (N = 8) in 2021.
+One respondent reported impacts from previous bushfires (dated to 2017), which we decided to exclude.
+Observations from in-land freshwater streams were retained.
+Due to limited capacity, ground truthing of all observations was not possible - therefore, we cannot exclude that some observations may relate to the same impact.

+Most observations were of impacts to water quality (N = 33), followed by socio-economic impacts (N = 24; Figure 24).
+Most impacts were reported as 'not recovered' (N = 26), followed by 'partially back to pre-fire conditions' (N = 25).
+Only 17% of impacts reported (N = 15) were